U.S. business borrowing for equipment rises 4% in March - ELFA

 ELFA’s leasing and finance index measures the volume of commercial equipment financed in the United States.

-The index is based on a survey of 25 members, including Bank of America Corp (BAC.N), CIT Group Inc (CIT.N) and the financing affiliates or units of Caterpillar Inc (CAT.N), Dell Technologies Inc (DELL.N), Siemens AG (SIEGn.DE), Canon Inc and Volvo AB (VOLVb.ST).
+The index is based on a survey of 25 members, including Bank of America Corp, CIT Group Inc and the financing affiliates or units of Caterpillar Inc, Dell Technologies Inc, Siemens AG, Canon Inc and Volvo AB.

 The Equipment Leasing and Finance Foundation, ELFA’s non-profit affiliate, reported monthly confidence index of 76.1 in April, an increase from the March reading of 67.7.